Alucad0/Pokemon_api/README.md

 ### Code conventions

-The code is divided into differernt files for eaiser understandability.
-All the files use __snake_case__ as the naming convention.
-The end-of-line comments are to describe the lines of code that are followed by the comments.
+**File organisation:** The code is divided into different files, by order of functions, for easier interaction and to facilitate contributions.

+**Naming convention:** All the files use **snake_case** for variable names.

+**Comments:** One-line comments are written above the code line to explain its purpose.
 The same principle applies to the block comments.

 ### API